jserv/unix-v1/README.md

 1. Download the source code for the SIMH simulator from here:
    <http://simh.trailing-edge.com/>
    Or try the [development repository](https://github.com/simh/simh).
-    Make sure that you download version 3.8-0 or later; earlier versions need patches to work.
+    Make sure that you download version 3.8-0 or later.

 2. Unpack SIMH somewhere.
 Make the `BIN/` directory in [SIMH](http://simh.trailing-edge.com/) at the top level.
 Do `make pdp11` to make the pdp11 simulator in the `BIN/`